UK magazines

 Vogue, Cosmopolitan, In Touch, Vanity Fair and Good

-a French offshoot.
+a French title.
 The biggest-selling women's weekly, Take a

 Reader's Digest, which sells about a million copies a month